13protons/console-hijack/README.md

 #### log level

-Set the log level to mute everything below that level.
+Log level constants and log level state have been added to the native `console` object.
+To change levels that print to the console and fire events, set `console.LOG_LEVEL` to a `console.LOG_LEVELS` constant.
+Setting the log level will mute everything **below** that level.
 For example, setting the log level to WARN will mute LOG and INFO.
 The default level is LOG

 ```
-console.hijack.level = console.hijack.WARN
+console.LOG_LEVEL = console.LOG_LEVELS.WARN
 ```

+The order of log leves is `[LOG, INFO, WARN, ERROR]`, with `ERROR` being the highest level and `LOG` being the lowest level.

 #### Stop/Start

-The console object can be restored by calling `console.hijack.stop()`.
-No more events will be fired and the previously intercepted methods will be returned to their original state.
-Resume hijacking by calling `console.hijack.start()`
+Any console method can be reverted to it's native behavior (no events, does not honor log levels) by calling `console.method.restore()`, for example: `console.log.restore()`.

+Restored methods can be re-hijacked by calling their hijack method, for example you will start receiving events for a restored `console.log` by calling `console.log.hijack()`;